k-thang/SQL-Project/starting_with_data.md

 ORDER BY channel_grouping;
 ```
 Answer:
-* Most unique visitors visit the site through “organic search” (8027 visitors) which indicates that the site has been optimized for SEO (search engine optimization).
+* Most unique visitors visit the site through “organic search” (8027 visitors) which indicates that the site has a good strategy for SEO (search engine optimization).
-* Unique visitors enter the site through the “direct” (2805 visitors) and “referral’ channels (2419 visitors) which indicates strong brand awareness.
+* A high volume of visitors entering the site through the “direct” (2805 visitors) and “referral’ channels (2419 visitors) indicates strong brand awareness.
 * The other channel groupings are less successful at bringing in unique visitors which would indicate a need to shift strategy in these areas.

 ## Question 2: Which channel grouping generates the most amount of revenue?